AdobeDocs/pass.en/help/authentication/channels.md

 ---
-Title: Channels
+title: Channels
-Description: Learn about channels and its configurations within TVE dashboard.
+description: Learn about channels and its configurations within TVE dashboard.
 ---

 # Channels {#channels}